• Skip to main content

 • Cleveland.com’s Chris Quinn defends AI-written drafts to free up reporting time.

-• Says the practice gives reporters an extra workday per week.
+• He says the practice gives reporters an extra workday per week.

 • Educators argue writing is integral to thinking through what the story is.